H2CO3/Sparkling/doc/tutorial.md

 ## Strings

 String literals are enclosed in double quotes.
-You can access single characters of the string the same way you can access array members, using the `[]` operator.
-Characters are converted to integers (to their character code).
+You can access the individual characters of a string in the same way you would access array members, i. e. using the `[]` operator.
+Characters are represented by integers (by their character code).
+Indexing starts from zero.
-String indices start from zero.

     > print("hello"[1]);
     101

-To get the number of characters in a string, use the `sizeof` operator:
+To get the number of bytes in a string, use the `sizeof` operator:

     > print(sizeof "hello");
     5

-Character literals are enclosed between apostrophees: `'a'`
+Character literals are enclosed between apostrophes: `'a'`

-This is a list of escape sequances (same as in C) that can be used inside string and character literals:
+This is a list of escape sequances (they are the same as in C) that can be used in string and character literals:

     \\		->		\
     \/		->		/